UnknownFreeOccupied/ufomap/README.md

 # UFOMap: An Efficient Probabilistic 3D Mapping Framework That Embraces the Unknown

-UFOMap is a mapping framework with an explicit representation of unknown space.
+UFOMap is an effienct probabilistic 3D mapping framework with an explicit representation of unknown space.

 ## Wiki
 Please see the [Wiki](https://github.com/UnknownFreeOccupied/ufomap/wiki) for how to install and use UFOMap.